regebro/moving-big-projects/moving-big-projects.rst

     Your first errors will be syntax and import errors.
-    That's because some module with have a syntax error, and the modules trying to import from that module will have some sort of syntax error.
+    That's because some module with have a syntax error, and the modules trying to import from that module then get an import error.
     So the first thing you want to do is fix those syntax errors.

 ----